zwang-bioinformatics/PICNIC/README.md

 3. The refined structure will be generated and saved in the same directory as the input file.

 ## Note
 Both PICNIC2-LOCAL and PICNIC2-GLOBAL utilize advanced machine learning techniques to refine protein structures.
 It's essential to have the necessary dependencies and libraries installed before running the refinement scripts.
+See `conda_env_packages.txt` for the packages needed in a conda environment.
 Additionally, please ensure that you have sufficient computational resources available to perform the refinement process effectively.
-For more information on the dependencies and usage, please refer to the documentation provided with the tools.